2020 INDIGENOUS & BLACK YOUTH FUND PROJECTS

 Computer Literacy for Newcomer Immigrants

-Sina and Minab are former refugees from Eritrea by way of Uganda.
-We have both worked as translators in Canada and are very aware of the many issues that are important to our communities.
+This project is led by two former refugees from Eritrea by way of Uganda.
+They have worked as translators in Canada and are very aware of the many issues that are important to their communities.
 One of these is computer literacy.
 In a world where almost everything is done through computers, anyone who is not able to operate the basics of computer functions and computerized processes that are necessary to our daily lives is severely disadvantaged.